jimwinquist/tidydata/README.md

 as mean() variables for each measurement)
 * Replaces column of activity id's with descriptive activity labels provided in activity_labels.txt
-* Writes this extracted labeled data frame to all_tidy_data.txt
+* Writes this extracted labeled data frame to all_tidy_data.txt in the working directory
 * Then the extracted labeled data is aggregated to get the average measurements of each variable for each activity and each test subject.
-* This second aggregated data set is written to average_tidy_data.txt
+* This second aggregated data set is written to average_tidy_data.txt in the working directory

 ## Code Book